Fans of CBS' comedies How I Met Your Mother and Two and a Half Men can't rest easy quite yet, but could have good news soon.

 CBS sets summer return dates for Big Brother, Unforgettable and Stephen King's Under the Dome premiere

 Similarly, she said that both the network and Warner Bros. are interested in an 11th season of Two and a Half Men.
 As for star Angus T. Jones' participation in the wake of his video rant against the sitcom, in which he called it "filth," Tassler said, "We'd like him to be part of it next year, and he would too.
 Warner Bros. said they would also.
 He made his public apology, and we've moved on."
 The network has "not yet" secured co-star Ashton Kutcher for another season.

 CBS has every reason to sound confident about its future.
 Although it finished as the No. 2 network in the 18-to-49 demographic for 2012, it was only down one-tenth from the previous year.
 It still can boast to be the most-watched network with 17 of the top 30 shows on broadcast TV overall -- four out of the top five comedies and the top seven dramas.
 Not too shabby.

 Check out more scoop on CBS from Tassler:

 The Big Bang Theory: The sitcom recently drew 20 million viewers, has enjoyed series highs over the last two episodes and even beat out ABC's Modern Family in the 18-to-49 demographic.
 Tassler agreed that the sitcom's strong syndication has likely given it a bump on broadcast.

-Page 2 of 4 - Check out the scoop on CBS' midseason shows
+Check out the scoop on CBS' midseason shows

 Golden Boy: Tassler says the midseason cop procedural is "a great fit" to lead in to Blue Bloods and that although it had been developed as a single-star vehicle, the chemistry between star Theo James and Chi McBride was so undeniable, the show has evolved into a two-hander.